 First off, the words or pictures on your screen really cannot convey how delicious this mojo sauce is.
 It adds such a mouth watering garlicky citrusy flavor to anything you decide to pour it over, including this chicken dish.
-I’ve featured a few other mojo dishes on the website before, like these Mojo Salmon Kebabs or these Cuban sandwich bowls, so if this is right your alley you may want to check those out as well.
+I’ve featured a few other mojo dishes on the website before, like these Cuban sandwich bowls, so if this is right your alley you may want to check those out as well.

 If you’re a long time Wicked Spatula reader you know I do my best to make things easy, but if you are new or this is your first time on WS I’ll give you a few tips to make this meal as possible with minimal cook time and minimal clean up.